Teeth Clenching and Grinding

 Clenching or grinding teeth, either during the day or night, is a condition known as bruxism.
-The habit may be caused by stress, injury, improper occlusion, or TMJ dysfunction.
+The habit may be caused by stress, injury, improper occlusion or TMJ dysfunction.
 Over time, clenching and grinding teeth will lead to tooth wear and breakage.
-In addition to the pain you may endure, your upper and lower teeth might begin to change shape, so the relationship of how they fit together.
-Over time this can result in many problems, ranging from temporomandibular joint disorder (TMD) to tooth damage and cosmetic problems.
+In addition to the pain you may endure, your upper and lower teeth might begin to change shape, disturbing the relationship of how they fit together.
+Over time, this can result in many problems, ranging from temporomandibular joint disorder (TMD) to tooth damage and cosmetic problems.

 What is TMD?

 TMJ stands for temporomandibular joint.
 Temporal refers to the temple area of skull; mandibular refers to the mandible or lower jaw; joint refers to where two bones meet and allow movement.
 The TMJs, then, are the joints just below your ears that connect your jaw to your skull.
 Many factors contribute to misalignment, irritation and inflammation of these joints — a condition called TMD.

 - Headaches or migraines

 - Earaches or ringing ears

 - Soreness when opening and closing the mouth

 - Limited range of motion in the jaw

 - Pain in the face, neck or jaw muscles

 Treating Bruxism & TMD